 Terms and conditions for Ontrack data recovery services

 2.1 How to contact us.
-You can contact us by telephoning our customer service team on +44 (0)1372 741 999, by writing to us at Ontrack, Global House, 1 Ashley Avenue, Epsom, Surrey, KT18 5AD, UK or firstname.lastname@example.org or by contacting one of our representatives on our 'Live Chat' platform available on our Website.
+You can contact us by telephoning our customer service team on 855.894.4201, by writing to us at 155 Gordon Baker Rd, Suite 100, North York, M2H 3N7, or by contacting one of our representatives on our 'Live Chat' platform available on our Website.

 3.1 In these Terms the following definitions will apply:

-3.1.12 "Service Descriptions" means the specific processes employed by Ontrack as more described in the Service Descriptions page which sets out, amongst other matters, service limitations, service levels and expectations;
+(l) “Service Descriptions” means the specific processes employed by Ontrack as more described at the following link www.ontrack.com/en-gb/service-terms#service-descriptions, which sets out, amongst other matters, service limitations, service levels and expectations;

-3.1.14 "Website" means our website at https://www.ontrack.com/en-gb, or such other website as we use to operate our business from time to time.
+(n) "Website" means our website at www.ontrack.com/en-gb or such other website as we use to operate our business from time to time.

 4.1 For standard data recovery, following an initial telephone consultation, submission of an online form via our Website or email you will send us your Equipment for our evaluation.
-Thereafter, we shall provide the Services according to the Services Descriptions.
 We will use reasonable endeavours to: (a) examine the Equipment to determine: (i) what Data is accessible on the Equipment: (ii) the cause of any damage to the Equipment and/or the Data on the Equipment; (iii) the amount of Data (if any) likely to be recoverable on the Equipment; (iv) if you have submitted a broken Mobile Phone, whether a repair is possible to your Mobile Phone and what hardware, if any, needs to be repaired or replaced to restore any functionality to the Mobile Phone ("Free Evaluation"); (b) report the results of our Free Evaluation to you.
 We will provide you with a quotation setting out the scope of Services and applicable Fee ("Quotation").
+All Services will be providing according to the Service Descriptions.

 4.2 For other Services, such as remote data recovery (“RDR”) where you do not submit any Equipment to us, or degaussing, the Quotation shall consist of the work expected to be required by Ontrack to perform the Services.